ensody/ReactiveState-Kotlin/README.md

 You get full access to the `Flow` to configure it however you want (`debounce()`, `conflate()`, `mapLatest()`, etc.).

 Usually, you'd use a `WorkQueue` to throttle UI events and execute event handlers in a `ViewModel`.
-Also, you can build a request-response event pipeline between the UI and the `ViewModel` with helpers like [`thisWorkQueue`](https://ensody.github.io/ReactiveState-Kotlin/reference/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-view-model/this-work-queue/) (see example above).
+Also, you can build an event pipeline between the UI and the `ViewModel` with helpers like [`thisWorkQueue`](https://ensody.github.io/ReactiveState-Kotlin/reference/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-view-model/this-work-queue/) (see example above).
 Of course, you can also throttle UI events with [FlowBinding](https://github.com/ReactiveCircus/FlowBinding) and only use a `WorkQueue` to serialize the event execution or handle request-response-style messaging.

 While you can process any type of event in a `WorkQueue`, most helper methods are built around processing lambda functions, so you don't need to write boilerplate (defining event classes and dispatching on them in huge `when` statements):

-### Automatic cleanups and lifetime/lifecycle management
+### Automatic cleanups based on lifecycle state

 Especially on Android it's very easy to shoot yourself in the foot and e.g. have a closure that keeps a reference to a destroyed `Fragment` or mistakenly execute code on a destroyed UI.